-NOTE: Details of IPND reports can be found in Appendix A.
+Details of IPND reports can be found in Appendix A.

-5.1.13 Where the IPND Manager receives record(s) from one Data Provider that over write the existing record(s) of another Data Provider within the IPND (or within the IPND test environment), and the IPND Manager has become aware that this has occurred in error and/or is not a normal IPND operation, the IPND Manager must notify the Data Provider submitting the change and the original Data Provider of the event within one Business Day of becoming aware of the error.
+5.1.13 Where the IPND Manager receives record(s) from one CSP that over write the existing record(s) of another CSP within the IPND (or within the IPND test environment), and the IPND Manager has become aware that this has occurred in error and/or is not a normal IPND operation, the IPND Manager must notify the CSP's Data Provider submitting the change and the original Data Provider of the event within one Business Day of becoming aware of the error.